ramirorichmand/RR12_StrollAndGroove/README.md

 Stroll & Groove was inspired by the popular 'Drive & Listen' project, which allowed users to explore the world from the comfort of their homes. 🚶🎶

 ---

-We hope you enjoy using Stroll & Groove and that it provides you with a unique and immersive way to explore cities around the world.
+I hope you enjoy using Stroll & Groove and that it provides you with a unique and immersive way to explore places around the world.
 Happy strolling and grooving! 🥾🎒

+Further recommendations are welcome!
+Let me know which places you'd like to see next 🌃